The Ultimate Playbook for HOA Meetings

 Other common rules include:

-- Open Meeting Laws: Require board deliberations to be conducted in a transparent manner.
+• Open Meeting Laws: Require board deliberations to be conducted in a transparent manner with the ability for owners to attend meetings, listen, and provide input on agenda items.

 Record-Keeping and Transparency Standards

 HOA meetings must include detailed reporting on reserves, delinquencies, and major expenditures.
+Most state laws and governing documents require HOAs to record meeting minutes, which serve as official records and may be accessed by outsiders or used in legal proceedings.
+Minutes should be taken and distributed after HOA meetings, as this is usually required by law.
 Homeowners are also entitled to inspect your financial records.
 So, you might want to investigate HOA bookkeeping services like Ledgerly (if you haven’t already).

 Common Mistakes